Skip to Content

 Routeburn Track Overview

-The Routeburn Track is a 32 kilometers (20 mile) point-to-point track that traditionally starts just outside the town of Glenorchy at the Routeburn Shelter and finishes at The Divide Shelter on the road between Te Anau and Milford Sound.
+The Routeburn Track is a 32-kilometer (20-mile) point-to-point track that traditionally starts just outside the town of Glenorchy at the Routeburn Shelter and finishes at The Divide Shelter on the road between Te Anau and Milford Sound.

-The trail can be walked in either direction and when it comes to day hiking the Routeburn Track this is especially true.
-From either side of the trail, you get a completely different experience.
+The trail can be walked in both directions and from either side of the trail, you get a completely different experience.
 Starting from The Divide Shelter, the Key Summit is an extremely popular viewpoint.
 From Routeburn Shelter, Routeburn Falls Hut provides magnificent views of the valley.

 For those who are fit enough, you can make it to Lake Harris (from Routeburn Shelter) or Lake Mackenzie (from The Divide Shelter) and back again in one day.
-Regardless, there are plenty of amazing views to be seen even on the shortest day hikes on the Routeburn Track.
+Regardless, there are plenty of amazing views to be seen even on the shortest day hikes on this epic trail.

-Day hikes on the Routeburn Track range from easy all the way to very challenging.
-Choosing the right trail for you is important and below you’ll learn about them all!
+Day hikes on the Routeburn Track range from easy to very challenging.
+Choosing the right trail for you is important, and below you’ll learn about them all!

-Related Read: The Routeburn Track is one of the best free things to do in Glenorchy – find out what the others are!
+Related Read: Hiking this trail is one of the best free things to do in Glenorchy – find out what the others are!

 Routeburn Track Day Hike FAQs